20 Dec Scar Management after Plastic Surgery

 How soon after surgery can I start scar treatment?

 - It’s important to wait until your incisions have fully healed before beginning any scar treatment.
 This typically takes around 2-3 weeks, but can vary depending on the type of surgery and your individual healing process.
-Dr. Watts will assess your incisions during your follow-up appointments and let you know when it’s safe to start scar management.
-Starting too early can irritate your incisions and disrupt the healing process, so it’s important to follow Dr. Watts’ guidance.

 Can I use makeup to conceal my scars while they’re healing?

-- If your scars are on your face, you may be eager to conceal them with makeup.
-However, it’s best to avoid applying makeup directly on your incisions until they have completely healed, usually after 2-3 weeks.
-Once your incisions have healed, you can use a non-comedogenic, fragrance-free concealer to camouflage your scars.
-Be sure to remove all makeup gently and thoroughly at the end of the day to prevent irritation and breakouts.
-If you’re unsure about which makeup products are safe to use, consult with Dr. Watts or his team.
+- Be sure to remove all makeup carefully and thoroughly at the end of the day to prevent irritation and breakouts.
+If you’re unsure about which makeup products are okay to use, consult with Dr. Watts or his team.

-Can I combine multiple scar treatments?
+Can I use multiple scar treatments?

-- Yes, combining multiple scar therapies can often lead to better results than using just one treatment alone.
-For example, you might use a topical silicone gel in conjunction with pressure therapy, or alternate between laser treatments and microneedling.
-Dr. Watts can help you develop a personalised scar management plan that incorporates multiple therapies for optimal results.
+- Dr. Watts can help you develop a personalised scar management plan that incorporates multiple therapies for optimal results.
 However, it’s important not to overdo it – using too many treatments at once can irritate your skin and potentially worsen your scars.
-Always follow Dr. Watts’ guidance and allow adequate time between treatments.

 How long does it take for scars to fully mature?

-- Scars can take up to 12-18 months to fully mature.
-During this time, your scars may undergo significant changes in appearance.
-Initially, scars are often red, raised, and firm.
-Over time, they typically become flatter, softer, and more closely resemble your natural skin colour.
+- Initially, scars are often red, raised, and firm.
+Over time, they typically become flatter, softer, and more closely resemble your skin colour.
 However, some scars may remain slightly discoloured or textured even after they have fully matured.
-While scar treatments can significantly improve the appearance of your scars, it’s important to have realistic expectations.
-Scars are a natural part of the healing process and will never completely disappear.

 Further Reading about Surgery with Perth Specialist Plastic Surgeon Dr. Guy Watts